paololavita/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-ID | The ID of the kitten to retrieve
+ID | The ID of the Product/Service to retrieve

-## Delete a Specific Kitten
+# Query Products/Services

+## Get Estimate/Price

 ```ruby
 require 'kittn'